ON CANCER,

 WHY TREATMENT WITH CHEMOTHERAPY IS UNCERTAIN: The fundamental cause for the difficulty in devising effective noninvasive (radiation, heat, excision, and like are all invasive and directed at the tumor) methods of treatment for cancer, viz., chemotherapy, is that of finding chemicals that are sufficiently selective as to primarily target the cancer cells and disrupts their growth while not disrupting normal cells and bodily functions.
 The difficult arises because cancer cells are genetically nearly identical to normal cells.
 In most cases chemotherapy does not eliminate cancer, but rather produces remission and thus prolongs life.

-Chemotherapy is used is most commonly used following invasive treatments even when there is no clear evidence of metastasis.
-Studies have shown an improved survival rate for those who receive chemotherapy as an adjunct to excision for nearly all cancers that have progressed beyond stage 1.
+Chemotherapy is commonly used following excision and/or radiographic treatments even when there is no clear evidence of metastasis.
+Studies show an improved survival rate for those who receive chemotherapy, often only a few weeks.
+This plus the issue of quality of life often entail that such treatments are often not worth their costs.

-The three leading avoidable causes of cancer are tobacco smoke, obesity, and high-fat diet (most carcinogens are fat soluble).
+The three leading avoidable causes of cancer are tobacco smoke, obesity, and environmental hazards such as at the work place.
 Cancer is a crapshoot; however, risk goes up with age.
 A 70-year old is 100 times as likely to be diagnosed with a malignancy as a 19-year old (Gibbs 58).
 There are 10 million billion cells that have cooperated in the course of an 80-year life span.
-Considering this number of cell, only about 40% of the population will develop a cancer serious enough to result in medical intervention.
-Nature has endowed us with a set of quite effective safeguards against cancer.
+Considering this number of cell, only about 40% of the population will develop a cancer serious enough to result in medical intervention, and about half will die from cancer.
+Nature has endowed us with a set of quite effective safeguards against cancer

 [i] Leukemia is the exception, for it requires as few as 3 genetic events.
 It doesn’t need to invade adjacent tissue, be immortal for blood cells do not have nuclei, or pass through capillaries.
 Being less, entails that for most Leukemia’s, the average age of development is sooner.